briannokes/Coursera/SETTING UP PFSENSE WIREGUARD WITH NORDVPN USING NORDLYNX STEP-BY-STEP GUIDE.md

 <span style="text-align: left;">Hostname</span><br>
 <span style="display: inline-block; margin: 0 50px 0 50px">usXXXX.nordvpn.com</span>
 <br><br>
-<span style="display: inline-block; margin: 0 50px 0 50px">When you see XXXX you need these numbers from nordvpn website server and find what is best but for now, if you want you can use this one for " us8258.nordvpn.com ', and you can use this one for " uk1818.nordvpn.com " "usXXXX.nordvpn.com" - change the XXXX to any number that NordVPN has that you get when you log in from Windows or Linux you should see these numbers and then you can just change the number part if you are using us = USA or here is a sample UK one - uk1818.nordvpn.com</span>
+<span style="text-align: left;">When you see XXXX you need these numbers from nordvpn website server and find what is best but for now, if you want you can use this one for " us8258.nordvpn.com ', and you can use this one for " uk1818.nordvpn.com " "usXXXX.nordvpn.com" - change the XXXX to any number that NordVPN has that you get when you log in from Windows or Linux you should see these numbers and then you can just change the number part if you are using us = USA or here is a sample UK one - uk1818.nordvpn.com</span>
 <br><br>
 <span style="text-align: left;">Port</span><br>
 <span style="display: inline-block; margin: 0 50px 0 50px">51820</span>